|The Jolly Contrarian’s Glossary |

 Warning: metaphysical area approaching.
 Approach stacked turtles with care.

 Now, when it comes to return it, dilemma: you’ve been mucking around with it.
-You don’t still have “it”, per se.
-You can go and buy a new one, but the actual one they gave you — that’s goneski.
+You don’t still have “it”.
+You could go and buy a new “it” and return that, but the exact old “it” they gave you — that’s goneski.

-Hey — you got it by title transfer, so it was yours to muck around with wasn’t it?
-Or, hey, ok so they pledged it to you, but you had, you know, a right of rehypothecation didn’t you, so you were allowed to muck around with it.
+Look: you got it by title transfer, so it was yours to muck around with, wasn’t it?
+Or, look, so they only pledged it to you, but you had the right to rehypothecate it, didn’t you?
+You were allowed to muck around with it.

 All true.
 And just so.
 In any case, you want to hand over something that is identical to, but isn’t exactly the something that you were given.
 But it is exactly the same.
 For most purposes in this day and age that is fine, and indeed will support your title transfer analysis, should you be in the market for a true sale opinion.

-Seeing as, in the case of dematerialised securities held in a clearing system (in other words all transferable securities) this is a rather arid ontological distinction at the best of times, but it is one must firmly in the front of one’s mind when considering fundamental tools of our trade — close-out netting, stock lending, rehypothecation (anything that involves a title transfer collateral arrangement really) — lest the whole intellectual superstructure of modern credit risk mitigation should collapse before your eyes.
+When, as all of them these days are, your securities are dematerialised and held in a clearing system, this might seem an arid distinction, but it is one you must keep in mind when considering the fundamentals of our business — close-out netting, stock lending, rehypothecation (anything that involves a title transfer collateral arrangement, really) — lest the whole intellectual superstructure of modern credit risk mitigation should collapse before your eyes.
+Or on you.

 “Equivalent” isn’t just “similar”

 You may come across someone (in OTC Clearing/CCP space) who wants to modify “equivalent” to mean not just fungible securities of the same Series/ISIN, but “similar ones” – same issuer, but different maturity, and under a different ISIN etc.